-Being careful not to break off any buds, tie your hemp cord to one end of the stick and start to shape the buds evenly while wrapping the buds tightly – this produces an even burn throughout the Thai Stick.
+You will then skewer your buds on the stick, being careful, and leave 1 cm at each end of the skewer.
+Being careful not to break off any buds, tie your hemp cord to one end of the stick and start to shape them evenly while wrapping them tightly – this produces an even burn throughout the Thai Stick.

 Wrap the stick in your parchment paper and put it in the freezer for 24-48 hours.
 Some people will choose to leave it in an extra day, but it should not stay for more than 3 days.

-Once you have the string off, get your prepared leaves ready.
+- Once you have the string off, get your prepared leaves ready.

-You will want to prepare your leaves by washing them and letting them dry ahead of time.
+- You will want to prepare your leaves by washing them and letting them dry ahead of time.

 Now you want to begin wrapping the stick with your fresh cannabis leaves.

-Carefully wrap the buds with the cannabis leaves.
+- Carefully wrap the buds with the cannabis leaves.